 With enchanting humor, social satire, and verbal dexterity, From a Distant Relation captures the world of the shtetl in a sharp realist prose style.
 Themes of repressed desire, poverty, relations with non-Jews, and historic upheavals echo in a cast of memorable characters.
 Many of the stories and monologues feature strong female protagonists, while others shed light on the misogynistic culture of the shtetl.
 At the border between fiction and reportage, with a gritty underbelly and a deceptive naïveté, Berdichevsky’s stories explore dynamics of wealth, power, and gender in an intimate setting that resonates profoundly with contemporary Jewish life.

 Mikhah Yosef Berdichevsky was one of the most important European Jewish intellectuals of his time.
 He was a well-known translator and editor of Jewish folklore in both Hebrew and German.

-James Adam Redfield is assistant professor of Biblical and Talmudic literatures in the Department of Theological Studies at Saint Louis University.
-He was a 2016 Yiddish Book Center Translation Fellow, his translation of From a Distant Relation was the result of his translation fellowship project.
+James Adam Redfield is assistant professor of Biblical and Talmudic Literatures in the Department of Theological Studies at Saint Louis University and visiting assistant professor at the University of Chicago Divinity School.
+His edition and translation of From a Distant Relation was the result of his 2016 Yiddish Book Center translation fellowship.

 6 x 9, 448 pages, 1 black and white illustrations, 1 maps